 This course strongly promotes an approach to science and mathematics learning called inquiry-based learning (IBL).
 An overview of IBL can be found in the PRIMAS Handbook of Knowledge-Based Learning.
 A useful and practical way of developing inquiry-based lessons is the 5E lesson plan model.

-Formal assessment in S6 consists of B tests.
+Formal assessment in S6 consists of B-Tests.
 In S7, all tests are harmonised and students can choose to take an oral exam in June.

 Class S6 Class S7

-Food, nutrition, health
+Food, nutrition, health Gene manipulation

-Personal and public health
+Personal and public health Climate change and biodiversity

-biodiversity

-Brain and brain activity
+Brain and brain activity Project

 Learning, memory, consciousness